Hackathon + Making =

 This is awesome.
 Is there anything else I can get involved in?

 This event is completely run by students for students.
 The Cornell Maker Club organizes Cornell’s only student run makerspace, right out of Phillips Hall.
-Spark Industrial Design ____.
-The Rapid Prototyping Lab ____.
+Spark Product and Industrial Design is an interdisciplinary club that hosts events, student design teams, and workshops to educate and inspire the Cornell community to engage with design and design thinking.
+Cornell's Rapid Prototyping lab is the go-to spot for project teams, research groups, and classes to iterate on designs through laser cutting, 3D printing, and even CNCing.
 Life Changing Labs is a not-for-profit organization that powers the Cornell entrepreneurship community.

 If you have any questions regarding the Make-A-Thon that were not answered in the FAQ above, please get in touch with us through email - firstname.lastname@example.org.
 We will reply as soon as possible.